Ramsay MacDonald: Last years and death (1935–1937)

-At the the November 1935 election MacDonald was defeated at Seaham by Emanuel Shinwell, but was re-elected to Parliament at a by-election in January 1936 for the Combined Scottish Universities seat.
+At the November 1935 election MacDonald was defeated at Seaham by Emanuel Shinwell, but was re-elected to Parliament at a by-election in January 1936 for the Combined Scottish Universities seat.
 After Hitler's re-militarisation of the Rhineland in 1936, MacDonald declared that he was "pleased" that the Treaty of Versailles was "vanishing", expressing his hope that the French had been taught a "severe lesson".
 MacDonald was one of the signatories to the Anglo-Egyptian Treaty of 1936.

 His health was failing.
 King George V died a week before voting began in the Scottish by-election, and MacDonald deeply mourned his death, paying tribute to him in his diary as "a gracious and kingly friend whom I have served with all my heart".
 There had been genuine affection between the two and the king is said to have regarded MacDonald as his favourite prime minister.
 Following the king's death MacDonald's physical and mental health collapsed.